petrobras/ross/paper/paper.md

   \item $\omega$ is the rotor whirl speed;
   \item $\mathbf{f}$ is the generalized force vector.
 \end{itemize}

+After building a model with ROSS, the user can plot the rotor geometry, runs simulations, and obtains results in the form of graphics.
+It performs several analyses, such as static analysis, whirl speed map, mode shapes, frequency response, and time response.

 We have built the package using main Python packages such as NumPy [@van2011numpy] and SciPy [@jones2001scipy], for their mathematical, engineering and array building tools; and Bokeh [@bokeh2019] for creating interactive plots.